 Read more on NordVPN for Torrenting

 Users in some regions are simply not as lucky as others.
 Your country may censor and block certain websites, game apps as well as access to online games that are not found ethical enough by your government.
 And, that’s when you are kind of forced to use a VPN to unblock your favorite games.
 It’s possible that some distant NordVPN servers may have latencies over 200 ms depending on your location and the server you are connecting to.
 Nevertheless, the connection speeds are usually more than enough for all your needs, including online gaming.
 After all, this is the fastest VPN we’re speaking of.

 NordVPN Linux for China

-The good news is that you can use NordVPN for Linux in China and not necessarily because the government approves.
+The good news is that you can use NordVPN for Linux in China.
 This VPN comes with obfuscated servers, which are very useful in China since your encrypted VPN traffic would alert the authorities right away.
 And, you don’t want to mess with the lords of censorship, right?

 7 steps to install NordVPN on Linux

 NordVPN finally joined the handful of VPN providers that have a dedicated Linux app, in August 2018.
 This is great news for those who can’t stand manual configurations, which used to be offered as an only choice to use NordVPN with Linux.
 Although, you can still choose to set up your operating system with NordVPN manually, downloading and installing the Linux app is definitely much easier and faster.